NicoSa/CV/readme.md

 Nico Saueressig
 =========

-Agile Software Developer who wants to continue developing and broadening his skills in agile environments.
+Agile Software Developer who wants to continue developing and broadening his skills in exciting environments.

 About
 ---------------

-I work as a freelance Software Developer based in Heidelberg, Germany.
+I work as a Freelance Software Developer based in Heidelberg, Germany.

 Previously I worked in the Ebay Shipping Team on an Agile Transformation as well as a new shipping product integration for the UK market that will be rolled out to other European countries soon.
 I did this as a Software Developer for Shutl Ltd. in London.
 Shutl is a pioneering logistics startup that was acquired by Ebay inc. in 2013.